JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.11
 	- Adds support for executing commands on dedicated servers.
 	- Adds a new setting to authorize certain users to execute commands (by default all admins can execute).
-	- Adds a new command `regenerate_locations` to destroy and place locations at the same place.
+	- Adds a new command `locations_reset` to destroy and place locations at the same place.
-	- Adds a new command `remove_locations` to destroy placed and unplaced locations.
+	- Adds a new command `locations_remove` to destroy placed and unplaced locations.
 	- Adds new upgrade types for Epic Valheim Additions (`EVA_1.3+1.4`, `EVA_1.3+1.4_locations_only` and `EVA_1.4`).
 	- Adds a better player detection to avoid destroying players on multiplayer.
 	- Adds a new setting for preventing double ZNetViews.
 	- Adds new settings for map and minimap coordinates.
 	- Adds better autocomplete when using Server Devcommands mod.
+	- Renames most commands to be more intuitive to use.
 	- Removes commands `reveal_map`, `hide_map` and `remove_pins` as obsolete (moved to Server Devcommands mod).
 	- Fixes minimap coordinates conficlicting with other mods.